ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Agencies should select a reputable hardware platform that supports enterprise features, such as having an interface to provision zero-touch UEFI configuration and updates.

-Note, agencies that wish to implement virtual desktops or a VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the agency.
+Note: agencies that wish to implement virtual desktops or VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the agency.

 Decision Point | Design Decision | Justification
 --- | --- | ---